John Hirsch Prize

 You must also meet the Canada Council’s definition of a professional artist, which is an artist who:

-- is recognized as such by peers (artists working in the same artistic tradition)
+• is recognized as such by peers (artists working in the same artistic tradition)

-- has a history of public presentation.
+• has a history of public presentation.

-Application/Nomination Assistance and Access Support
+Application/Nomination Assistance

 Application/Nomination Assistance contributes to costs for services to help with a prize application or nomination for individuals who self-identify as:

-- Deaf, hard of hearing, having a disability or living with a mental illness
+• Deaf, hard of hearing, having a disability or living with a mental illness

-- First Nations, Inuit or Métis facing language, geographic and/or cultural barriers.
+• First Nations, Inuit or Métis facing language, geographic and/or cultural barriers.

 Assessment – How are decisions made?

 Peer evaluation is fundamental to the Canada Council’s decision-making process.
 A peer assessment committee, composed of experienced professionals selected for their expertise in their field of practice, will assess the eligible applications.
-Committee members will also be selected with consideration to fair representation of artistic specializations, Canada’s 2 official languages, First Nations, Inuit and Metis people, Deaf and disability communities, gender, age and the cultural and regional diversity of Canada.
+Committee members will also be selected with consideration to fair representation of artistic specializations, Canada’s 2 official languages, First Nations, Inuit and Métis people, Deaf and disability communities, gender, age and the cultural and regional diversity of Canada.

 The peer assessment committees may decide not to award one or both prizes.

-All peer assessment committee recommendations are final.
+All peer assessment committee decisions are final.

 Assessment criteria